binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 XPath is a standards based language, unlike SQL, its syntax is implementation independent, this allows attacks to be automated across many targets that use user input to query XML documents.

-Unlike SQL where certain commands and queries are run as specific users, allowing the principle of the least privileged to be applied to any given command or query based on the user running it.
+Unlike SQL where certain commands and queries are run as specific users, allowing the principle of least privilege to be applied to any given command or query based on the user running it.
 With XPath, there is no notion of Access Control Lists (ACLs), this means that a query can [access every part](https://www.owasp.org/index.php/Testing_for_XPath_Injection_(OTG-INPVAL-010)#Summary) of the XML document.
 For example, if user credentials are being stored in an XML document, they can be retrieved and allow the attacker to elevate their privileges to those of other users, perhaps even to an administrator if the administrators credentials are stored in the XML document.

 Use the following XML document for examples: